hackclub/hackclub/workshops/todo-list-app/README.md

 When the `checkbox` is checked, the task is completed.
 Let's update the value of `completed` to `true`.

-Add `onClick` attribute to the checkbox that invokes `completeTodo` function.
+Add the `onClick` attribute to the checkbox that invokes `completeTodo` function.
 Whether the `checkbox` is checked or not depends on the `completed` value.

 ```jsx
 <input type="checkbox" onClick={ completeTodo } checked={ todo.completed }/>